maroon-scorch/Stars/README.md

 This bug may cause intended tests to timeout, ./run to not execute properly, however, repeated executions of the system tests should resolve the issue.

 ## Design details:
-The packages in the source code are subdivided into 5 packages:
+The packages in the source code are subdivided into 7 packages:
 - Command
 - Validations
 - CSVParse
 - Stars
 - kdTree
 - People
+- gui

 ### Command -----
 #### Command.java
 Rrather than connecting the logic of the comands directly to the REPLRunner, all commands extend from an Interface called "Command" with only two default methods:
 - execute: the actual execution of the command
 - matchArgsToMethod: which uses the arguments passed to determine which method (if any) should be used to execute the command.
 If no methods are found, the arguments are invalid, and their corresponding errors are printed.
-A command object can execute multiple different types of command (ex.
+- executeForGUI: the execution of the command if called by the GUI instead, by default this does nothing, A command object can execute multiple different types of command (ex.
 A NaiveRadius Command could handle 2 arguments and 4 arguments without needing to create Two Separate Command Objects for each case), and how they decide which method to execute is handled under Validations.

 #### REPLRunner.java
 For the runner, a Hashmap is set up to keys to whatever command object the input matches too (ex. "naive_radius" to the Naive Radius Command).
 For each line passed to the BufferedReader, the string is split by space (excluding that inside of doulbe quotes) and the first string is passed to the Hashmap to see if a key for it exists.
 If there is such a key for the first string, then the rest of the strings are passed into its corresponding Command Object.

+Execute gives back a list of strings to be outputed sequentially line by line by the REPL.

 ### Validations -----
 For each command object, whenever the rest of the strings is passed into them, these arguments will be checked by the validation packages for whether or not they are valid and, if they are valid, which method in the command should the command execute.
 The central idea of Validations is to use Anonmynous (Lambda) Methods to check if each String in the argument is valid.
 The main process of validation is **ArgsValidator.java**, but there are several building blocks contributing to it.